-It is difficult to ascertain the scale of illegal harvest but earlier research suggest a high likelihood of an illegal trade in A. ferox extracts, almost equivalent in scale to that of the legal trade.
+It is difficult to ascertain the scale of illegal harvest but earlier research suggests a high likelihood of an illegal trade in A. ferox extracts, almost equivalent in scale to that of the legal trade.
 Whilst this may be an overestimate and is in need of updating, it is possible that an illegal trade is ongoing due to a lack of proactive management in the aloe industry.
 Furthermore, differing land tenure systems between the Eastern Cape and Western Cape present contrasting findings regarding illegal off-take of the species.
 Aloe ferox harvesting in the Western Cape is better managed as plants mostly occur on private lands where landowners have control over their properties.
 There is also evidence that traditional harvesting practices which promote sustainable use and that have been passed down over generations are applied across the province.
 In communal lands of the Eastern Cape however, there have been some reports of illegal harvesting or poorly monitored unsustainable harvesting.
 This is in part due to the difficulty in implementing harvest control strategies as natural resources are viewed as public goods within and around these shared areas.
 Illegal harvesting events are nonetheless currently considered to be insignificant at this time.

-Less than 10% of the species population falls within strictly protected areas, however, owing to the abundance of A. ferox plants occurring outside of protected areas, there is no harvesting pressure or demand to harvest on protected areas.
+Less than 10% of the species population falls within strictly protected areas, however, owing to the abundance of A. ferox plants occurring outside of protected areas, there is no harvesting pressure or demand to harvest the resource from protected areas.
 The majority of harvesting (70%) occurs on private land while 30% occurs on communal or state-owned land.
 Responsible industry stakeholders ensure that their tappers are trained and practice sustainable harvesting methods across these areas where possible.
-Many tappers have self-imposed restrictions on their harvests in that they will only harvest a certain number and size of leaves (from mature plants) to ensure maximum product yield as well as sustained plant regeneration potential.
+Many tappers have selfimposed restrictions on their harvests in that they will only harvest a certain number and size of leaves (from mature plants) to ensure maximum product yield as well as sustained plant regeneration potential.
 It is also a common practise to ensure that harvesting cycles within an area are no shorter than 12 months to allow harvested plants to recover and produce good quality, harvestable leaves once more.
-It has been established that the primary purpose for harvesting A. ferox is to maximise economic value whilst allowing for appropriate regrowth.
-Aloe ferox cultivation occurs mainly in the Western Cape, however, it only accounts for a very limited portion of the production.
+It has been established that the primary purpose for harvesting A. ferox is to maximise economic yield whilst allowing for appropriate regrowth.
+Aloe ferox cultivation occurs mainly in the Western Cape, however, it accounts for a very limited portion of the production.
 This shows how important it is to ensure that wild populations are well managed.

-There is currently no management plan for A. ferox but the Department of Environmental Affairs has recently initiated a process to develop a Biodiversity Management Plan (BMP) for the species, which should further contribute to sustainable harvesting practices and monitoring of the resource base.
-However, it should be mentioned that in many areas, particularly in the Western Cape, there is informal management in place which has been informed by ancient indigenous harvesting practices.
+There is currently no management plan for A. ferox, but the Eastern Cape Department of Economic Development, Environmental Affairs and Tourism, in collaboration with the national Department of Environment, Forestry and Fisheries (DEFF), has recently initiated a process to develop a Biodiversity Management Plan (BMP) for the species, which should further contribute to sustainable harvesting practices and monitoring of the resource base.
+In many areas, particularly in the Western Cape, there is informal management in place which has been informed by ancient indigenous harvesting practices.
 These are based on knowledge that has been passed down over generations without having changed substantially.
 Communal harvesting remains problematic in the Eastern Cape and as a result, there is an urgent need for effective management plans in this area.